mauricekorf/CarefullyCausal/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `CarefullyCausal` is to support the user a practical guide to causal inference by guiding the user through important steps of a causal analysis.
-Particularly, `CarefullyCausal` provides the user the estimand, a table of effect estimates from different estimators, reports the causal assumptions with relevant diagnostics, and provides more detailed explanations and interpretations.
-Printing and discussing those key elements of a causal analysis helps the user with evaluating whether the estimated effects can be interpreted as being causal.
-Currently, `CarefullyCausal` can be used in a setting with a fixed-exposure, meaning that the exposure does not vary over time.
+The goal of `CarefullyCausal` is to support users with causal inference by providing relevant information and explanations to help interpret an estimated effect as causal.
+Specifically, `CarefullyCausal` provides the user the causal estimand, results from different estimators that rely on distinct modeling assumptions, reports the causal assumptions alongside relevant diagnostics, and provides more detailed explanations and interpretations in the saved output.
+In our opinion, we believe that directly reporting and discussing the key elements of a causal analysis in software output has the potential to elevate the quality of applied causal inference.
+We have therefore developed `CarefullyCausal`.

-Some key features:
+Currently, `CarefullyCausal` can be used in the following settings:

+- **Estimand**: Average Treatment Effect
-- **Setting**: Fixed-exposure
+- **Setting**: Fixed-exposure (i.e. not time-varying)
 - **Outcome of interest**: can be dichotomous or continuous
 - **Exposure of interest**: can be dichotomous, multicategorical (max 4 levels), or continuous
-- **Effect measures**: can be in risk difference, log(odds), risk ratio, or odds ratio
+- **Effect measures**: results can be reported on risk difference, log(odds), risk ratio, or odds ratio scale
 - **Estimators**: Outcome regression, IPTW, S-and-T-Standardization, TMLE